 Talk is Not Enough: Activating Broader and Deeper Levels of Healing

-This will be another amazing ACEP conference - with a huge range of presentations, including Phil Mollon's workshop on 'Deep Reversals and How to Resolve Them - Healing the Reversed Personality'
+This was another amazing ACEP conference - with a huge range of presentations, including Phil Mollon's workshop on 'Deep Reversals and How to Resolve Them - Healing the Reversed Personality'

 New UK website for energy psychotherapy